-Michigan State Police using cell snooping devices
+Michigan State Police using secret cell tracking devices since ‘06, documents show

 For nearly a decade, the Michigan State Police has had secretive cellphone tracking devices that were bought to fight terrorism but instead are used to solve everyday crimes, internal documents show.